Azure/az-hop/docs/operate/how_to.md

 rm -rf /var/www/ood/.well-known
 ```

-## Rerun the OOD playbook
+### Rerun the OOD playbook
 ```bash
 install.sh ood
 ```

-In case of failure when applying the playbook, redo these steps.
+> Note: In case of failure when applying the playbook, redo these steps.